integrated-circuit/Profile/README.md

   - basic understanding on GPIO and Circutery

-📫 How to reach me joussemetmathis@gmail.com
+📫 How to reach me joussemetmathis@outlook.fr